-Tencent claims new AI chat bot skills comparable to ChatGPT
+Tencent Claims New Ai Chat Bot Skills Comparable To Chatgpt

-Chinese tech giant Tencent on Thursday claimed its new chatbot had some capabilities on par with top US rival ChatGPT, as the global artificial intelligence race heats up.
+Shanghai: Chinese tech giant Tencent on Thursday claimed its new chatbot had some capabilities on par with toprival ChatGPT, as the global artificial intelligence race heats up.

 Tencent's "Hunyuan Aide", which it released to the public on Thursday, follows the similar ERNIE Bot rolled out by fellow Chinese company Baidu last month.